DynamoMTL/mercury-engine/README.md

     My Editable Cyber Web Page

   = editable(:details) do
+    :markdown
       All your web belong to us
 ```

-The first parameter `:title` and `:subtitle` are the section names.
-The second parameter is the tag name, it is optional assumed to be `div`
+The first parameter `:title` and `:details` are the section names.
+The second parameter is the optional tag name, assumed to be a `div`

 The markup inside the block is the default content for the section.
 If there is newer content in the database, the newer content is displayed

 You can also pass additional parameters